natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-11-blog-resurrection.md

 > ```json
 > {"ID":"863","post_author":"1","post_date":"2009-05-26 ...
 > ```

->
+---

-> ... and entered into a dialogue with the LLM.
+[Read more at templeton.org].. and entered into a dialogue with the LLM.
 Its predicted suggestion was to create a `Python` script that would handle the file formatting and generate the Markdown front matter block, in the necessary `YAML` formatting.
 I had a little back and forth where I showed it one of the sample Markdown-formatted posts that had come with the `AstroPages` blog template I was using.

 > After some more back and forth (ChatGPT provided both sample code and bullet-point explanations that gave me a sense that the code had been assembled to do what I was asking for), I was ready to ask:
 > {Q} Cool.
 How would I test the script on my Mac?
 > {A} Try the following python file ...